maren7/NBXplorer/docs/API.md

 ```

 The blinding key of the confidential address is derived directly from the `derivationScheme`.
-If the `scriptPubKey` `0/2` is generated, the blinding private key used by NBXplorer is the SHA256 of the scriptPubKey at `0/2/0`.
+If the `scriptPubKey` `0/2` is generated, the blinding private key used by NRXplorer is the SHA256 of the scriptPubKey at `0/2/0`.

 In order to send in and out of liquid, we advise you to rely on the RPC command line interface of the liquid deamon.
 For doing this you need to [Generate a wallet](#wallet) with `importAddressToRPC` and `savePrivateKeys` set to `true`.

-Be careful to not expose your NBXplorer server on internet, your private keys can be [retrieved trivially](#getmetadata).
+Be careful to not expose your NRXplorer server on internet, your private keys can be [retrieved trivially](#getmetadata).